 The songs are not a performance to be listened to, rather something to be affected and enriched by, our relationship to a place made stronger.

 Rob Harrison – Plastow

-With it’s very Cornish roots, Elementum was conceived, designed and printed in the county, and I can understand why this beautiful bi-annual journal has fast become a collectors item.
+With it’s very Cornish roots, Elementum was conceived, designed and printed in the county.
+And this beautiful bi-annual journal is fast become a collectors item.
 With print publications struggling, in recent years there seems to be an emerging market which places the emphasis back on quality, design and beauty.
 Creating something the readers will want to handle and to keep but also where content is king.

-The Forth Edition Shape is out this Summer and will look at the beauty of the fossilised form and how landscape shapes our souls.
+The Forth Edition Shape is out this Summer.
+It will look at the beauty of the fossilised form and how landscape shapes our souls.
 You can order it and all the other editions HERE

 I was not paid for this review.